mounaiban/slowcomb/INSTALL.rst

 folder as the ``README.rst`` and ``LICENSE`` files), and run this command:

 ::

     python3 -m unittest discover -s slowcomb/tests

+The ``python3`` explicitly invokes the default Python 3 interpreter on systems that have both Python 2 and 3 interpreters installed.

   PROTIP: On many systems merely running ``python`` invokes a Python 2 interpreter.
 However, the Python slowcomb was written is its largely